 - Implementation of IT initiatives in small phased projects -- Companies have steadily moved away from large "big bang" IT projects to series of smaller phased projects, with each phase delivering short-term tangible returns.
 If the benefits expected in the initial phases don't materialize, the initiative is scaled back or terminated, creating great incentive for demonstrating tangible results.

 - Improved tools for performance management -- The power and ease of use of the technologies available for defining, measuring and analyzing business performance information have greatly increased.
 This includes standalone business intelligence and dashboard tools as well as the related capabilities of integrated enterprise applications.
-The existence of more powerful and easier-to-use tools is leading
+The existence of more powerful and easier-to-use tools is leading to greater usage.

 Once IT and the business decide to focus their efforts on measuring the quantifiable results of IT projects, they must work well as a team to identify the business value of investments, establish the right means for measuring the value, and continually assess and improve the value delivered over time.
 Following are some key best practices to successfully deliver quantifiable results: